by Danielle Andrews, President of The Wedding Planners Institute of Canada Inc.

-Who did her undercutting hurt?
+Who did she hurt?

 - It hurt the planner, because she didn’t charge a fair wage for her services and ended up having to pay out of pocket for expenses and help.

-- It hurt the clients, because they did not get the full service they should have received from a Planner, and in some cases, they lost their money when the planner closed up shop.
+- It hurt the clients, because they did not get the full service they should have received from a Wedding Planner, and in some cases, they lost their money when the planner closed up shop.

 If I can do something in 30 minutes, it’s because I spent 10 years learning how to do that in 30 minutes.
 You owe me for the years, not the minutes.Chandan Prasad

-Wedding Planners need to charge a fair, sustainable fee for their services.
 Often Wedding Planning is seen as “just a service” and hard costs are not factored in.
 When establishing fees for services, planners need to look at all of the costs that they incur in order to run a sustainable, viable business.
 Factors that need to be considered are: the costs of running a business (cell phone, advertising, marketing, website, email, computer, printer, paper, ink, etc.), hours of research, hours preparing for the wedding, hours working at the actual wedding, pay for assistants, vehicle costs, professional liability insurance, accounting fees, lawyer fees, education, conferences, tools of the trade (emergency kit, emergency kit items, clipboards or binders, headsets and radios, steamer, etc), wedding-appropriate clothing, etc.

 To give an example of all that must be factored when establishing a charge for Wedding Coordination services, here is what goes in to the popular “Day-of Coordination” (a true professional will most likely call this Month-of or Wedding Day Direction):